Exploiting the Potential of Seq2Seq Models as Robust Few-Shot Learners: Introduction

 \section{Introduction}

 Recent studies have demonstrated that large language models can possess entirely different competencies, referred to as emergent abilities~\citep{gpt3, palm, gopher, emergent}.
 The concept of emergent abilities in Large Language Models (LLMs), initially introduced by \citet{emergent}, posits that increasing the model size and dataset can lead to the sudden emergence of abilities such as in-context learning, complex reasoning, and common-sense reasoning.
-In-context learning, in particular, one of the distinct characteristics of LLMs, serves as a key metric for assessing their effectiveness. \blfootnote{* Indicates equal contribution.} \blfootnote{\dag Work done during internship at Kakao Brain.}
+In-context learning, in particular, one of the distinct characteristics of LLMs, serves as a key metric for assessing their effectiveness.

-In-context learning refers to the ability of the model to perform tasks by leveraging contextual information provided through prompts, without the need for additional training (i.e., without weight updates).
+In-context learning refers to the ability of the model to perform tasks by leveraging contextual information provided through prompts, without the need for additional training.
 Specifically, in the case of in-context few-shot learning, the model can generate suitable outputs for the desired target input by using a small number of examples.
 This offers a step beyond traditional frameworks, which typically require extensive training data and fine-tuning of the model.
 Instead, it presents a new paradigm where a single model can effortlessly perform new tasks without necessitating a separate training process.

-The capability of in-context learning has been predominantly explored in decoder-only models, as the rapid evolution of pretrained models has mostly focused on these unidirectional architectures.
-However, the sequence-to-sequence (seq2seq) architecture, despite its significant advantage of encoding contexts without sacrificing bidirectionality, has not been extensively investigated regarding its potential for in-context learning capabilities~\cite{t0, t5-lm, ul2, alexaTM, sap, codet5+}.
+The capability of in-context learning has been predominantly explored in decoder-only models, as the rapid evolution of pretrained models has focused on these unidirectional architectures.
+However, the sequence-to-sequence (seq2seq) architecture, despite its significant advantage of encoding contexts without sacrificing bidirectionality, has not been extensively investigated regarding its potential for in-context learning capabilities~\citep{t0, ul2, alexaTM, sap, codet5+}.

 \citet{t0} trained an encoder-decoder model using multitask prompts in a supervised manner, but this approach only enabled zero-shot generalization to new tasks. \citet{alexaTM} primarily demonstrated the in-context abilities of seq2seq models for generative tasks such as summarization and translation, which are tasks inherently well-suited for seq2seq models.
 They also reported performance on natural language understanding (NLU) benchmarks but only in a zero-shot scenario, making it difficult to confirm their in-context learning proficiency across a wide range of tasks.